 verbBack to top

-- 1 [no object] Have a long, complicated dispute or argument: the bureaucrats continue wrangling over the fine print (as noun wrangling) weeks of political wranglingMore example sentences
+- 1 [no object] Have a long and complicated dispute: (as noun wrangling) weeks of political wranglingMore example sentences

 - While politicians wrangle, rangers continue working in a dangerous climate, and the parks are getting trashed.